raybooysen/pdf_decryptor/README.md

 # PDF Decryptor & Smart Renamer

+I built this because my health insurer (AIA) sends encrypted PDFs with awful filenames.
+This app tries to give you better names as well as decrypting

 This app decrypts all password-protected PDFs in a specified folder, uses OpenAI to generate a smart filename based on the PDF content, and saves the decrypted, renamed files to a destination folder.

 ## Features